mattnite/zig-bpf-intro/README.md

 ## If you are new to Zig: Getting Started

 If you find yourself here it's likely from my article about using BPF with Zig.
-To quickly install the Zig compiler I've made a script to install `master`.
-All you need to do is:
+To get your hands on the Zig compiler I suggest downloading `master` from [here](https://ziglang.org/download/), or there's a script included in this repo, all you need to do is run:

 ```
 sudo ./zig-install.sh